-This year, the beloved television special Rudolph the Red-Nosed Reindeer celebrated its 50th anniversary, airing for the first time on December 6, 1964.
-Among the special’s beloved characters is Hermey the Elf, who aspired to being a dentist.
+This year, the beloved television special Rudolph the Red-Nosed Reindeer celebrated its 55th anniversary, airing for the first time on December 6, 1964.
+Hermey the elf is one of the special’s most beloved characters.
+He was an elf that wants to be a dentist.
+However, if you watch the movie closely, it looks as though Hermey the elf was not actually an elf, which could explain why he was terrible at making toys.
+Hermey doesn’t have pointy elf ears like the other elves.
+Perhaps, Hermey was a human living in an elf world.
 Although he loved doing the special, actor Paul Soles recently confessed that he has not had a good experience with dentists.

 A Revolution in TV Specials

 Although Rudolph wasn’t the first dedicated TV Christmas special–that honor goes to Mr. Magoo’s Christmas Carol–it was the one that changed the way TV approached holidays.
-It was produced by Rankin & Bass for a relative fortune at the time, costing about $500,000, and in addition to its marvelous stop motion animation, it features the recognizable Burl Ives as the narrator and singer of several tunes.
+Rankin & Bass produced it for a relative fortune at the time, costing about $500,000, and in addition to its marvelous stop motion animation, it features the recognizable Burl Ives as the narrator and singer of several tunes.

 Rankin & Bass also sought to follow up their success with a whole series of Christmas themed specials, many of which are still classics today, including Frosty the Snowman, Santa Claus Is Comin to Town, The Year without a Santa, and The Little Drummer Boy.

-But the new phenomenon wasn’t confined to Christmas.
+The new special phenomenon didn’t stop with Christmas.
 Soon execs were making specials for every holiday, such as Easter, Halloween, and Thanksgiving.
-Even as regular network viewership has declined, the trend persists, with holiday related content cycling on streaming services like Netflix and Hulu.
+Even as regular network viewership has declined, the trend persists, with holiday-related content cycling on Hallmark channel and streaming services like Netflix and Hulu.

 The Voice of Hermey Reflects

-Soles also says that with the exception of Hermey, he hasn’t had too good of luck with dentists.
+Soles also says that with the exception of Hermey the elf dentist, he hasn’t had too good of luck with dentists.
 “I’ve had one of the most horrible careers with dentists over my lifetime.
 I just hated it,” he says.
 “Up until about ’07 I had to go to the dentist once a year to have a tooth out.
 And I got so upset, I went to a dentist in Toronto and said, ‘Take them all out!
 All the ten or 12 that are left!’”
 Now, unlike old Bumble, he wears dentures.
+This is unfortunate news for someone who played an elf that wants to be a dentist.

-If you’re looking for Hermey, you can find him on TV again this year.
-But, if you’re looking for a Rockland County dentist, please call 845-627-7645 for an appointment at B & D Dental Excellence in West Nyack.
+If you’re looking for Hermey the elf dentist, you can find him on TV again this year.
+But, if you’re looking for a Rockland County dentist, please call (845) 262-2265 for an appointment at B & D Dental Excellence in West Nyack.